Exercise (physical activity) and breast cancer risk

 Introduction: Women who get regular exercise (physical activity) have a lower risk of breast cancer than women who are inactive.

-Overall, studies show regular exercise lowers breast cancer risk by 10-20 percent (see table below).
+Overall, studies show regular exercise is linked to a 10-20 percent decreased risk of breast cancer (see table below).
 This benefit is seen most clearly in postmenopausal women .

 Learn more about exercise and breast cancer risk.